-- Avoid high altitudes.
-Living at high altitude can cause your blood to become slightly thicker, which can make pulmonary hypertension and its effects worse.
+- Avoid high altitudes because it can cause your blood to become slightly thicker, which can make pulmonary hypertension and its effects worse.

-- Eat a nutritious diet that is low in salt, including whole grains, vegetables, lean meats, and low-fat dairy products, and maintain a healthy weight.
+- Eat a nutritious diet that is low in salt, including whole grains, vegetables, lean meats and low-fat dairy products.
+Maintain a healthy weight.
 Focus on finding ways to reduce stress and maintain a strong support system in your life, including reaching out to family and friends for support, or joining a support group.

 There are several medication types that are used to treat pulmonary hypertension:

 - Prostanoids — medications that work to open the arteries in the lungs by targeting a specific mechanism in the body called the prostacyclin pathway.
 Prostanoid medications increase the amount of prostacyclin in the body, which in turn helps to relax and open the pulmonary arteries.
 Until recently, prostanoids were available only as an infusion, administered intravenously, or in an inhaler.
 Oral forms of prostanoid medications are currently available.